A number of you have asked where you can enjoy an evening in a Jazz club in New York.

 Artists perform on Friday, Saturday and Sunday at 6pm, and weekdays between 7pm and 10pm.

 Address: 55 Christopher St, New York, NY 10001

 The Jazz club Birdland was created in 1949 in New York.
 The name “Birdland” was given in honor of Charlie Parker whose nickname was “Bird”.

-This legendary club was closed in 1965 then reopened in 1986 and welcomes great Jazz artists which will please Jazz amateurs out there (Pat Metheny, Lee Konitz, Diana Krall, Dave Holland, Regina Carter, Tito Puente and even Toshiko Akiyoshi performed there).
+This legendary club was closed in 1965, reopened in 1986, and welcomes great Jazz artists who will please Jazz amateurs (Pat Metheny, Lee Konitz, Diana Krall, Dave Holland, Regina Carter, Tito Puente, and even Toshiko Akiyoshi performed there).

 Cost is between $30 and $50.

 Address: 315 W 44th St, New York, NY 10036

 Opened in 1981, we don’t even introduce the Blue Note anymore since this spot is notoriously famous.